-- 1) Capturing all of the state's electoral votes will be nearly impossible under the proposal, making Colorado less influential in presidential elections.
+- 1) Capturing all of the state's electoral votes will be more difficult under the proposal, making Colorado less influential in presidential elections.
 The current system rewards the most popular candidate and encourages candidates to campaign in the state on issues of importance to Coloradans.
 In contrast, the proposal reduces the incentive to campaign in Colorado when a candidate might only pick up one or two additional electoral votes. - 2) By making it easier for minor-party candidates to win electoral votes in Colorado, the proposal could lead to a situation where no candidate wins a majority of the electoral vote nationally.
 If this happens, the presidency would be determined by the U.S. House of Representatives with each state getting only one vote.
-Smaller states then would have disproportionate power, further weakening the popular vote by increasing the chance that the U.S. Congress, not the public, will elect the president.
+This results in smaller states having disproportionate power and further weakens the popular vote by increasing the chance that the U.S. Congress, not the public, will elect the president.